slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it."
 -- George Orwell*

+> *"Youth is when you blame all your troubles on your parents; maturity is when you learn that everything is the fault of the younger generation."
+-- Bertold Brecht*

 > *"The old believe everything; the middle-aged suspect everything; the young know everything."
 -- Oscar Wilde*